 The buying process and timetable is full of technical terms, but is actually pretty straightforward.

 First up, if you are buying off-plan from a developer, there is an initial process and timetable to follow compared to buying a condo that has already been launched or is being resold.

 Having been to the showroom and decided you like the new build enough to buy off-plan, then you can complete an Expression of Interest (EOI) form even though you don’t have a confirmed price.
 This is handed to the developer along with a blank cheque addressed to the developer’s project account.

 The blank cheque will form the 5% booking fee on the property once the prices are unveiled.
 Submitting this EOI and cheque doesn’t form a legal obligation and will be returned if you don’t proceed with the purchase.

 On the official day of the property launch, you visit the show flat and submit a ballot number.
 When this ballot number is called you can book the condo that you wish to purchase.
 It is entirely possible that at this point someone else has already snaffled the exact one you had set your sights on.
 So, make sure you have a backup condo in case.

 Property Details Information

 On booking your preferred unit, the developer will provide you with a set of Property Details Information (PDI) documents, which will include the floor plans, rules and regulations, and other necessary details.
 You must read, agree, and sign the terms on all of these documents.

-At this point you are ready to jump back into the same process as for those who are buying a resale property or a condo unit in a previously-launched development.
+At this point, you are ready to jump back into the same process as those who are buying a resale property or a condo unit in a previously-launched development.

 Option to Purchase